XGBoost is one of the top algorithms for solving Tabular ML problems.

 Numeric columns can be mapped as-is.
 However, string and boolean columns must be transformed into numeric columns.

-A data scientist is free to employ any third-party package, any string-to-numeric encoding algorithm here.
+A data scientist is free to employ any third-party library, any string-to-numeric encoding algorithm here.

 For example, the